Skyscanner/SkyFloatingLabelTextField/README.md

 pod 'SkyFloatingLabelTextField', '~> 1.0'
 ```

-Lastly let CocoaPods fetch the latest version of the component by running:
+Lastly, let CocoaPods fetch the latest version of the component by running:
 ```shell
 $ cocoapods update
 ```